FeronCompany/ck3_for_the_realm/readme.md

 Mod name: For The Realm
-Mod version A.K.2
+Mod version A.K.3
 A mod focus on realm management and personal activities.
 + Mechanic：
   + Admin government optimization
-    + Reduce some negative buffs of admin government, and it no longer have such huge vassal limit.
     + Admin vassals can be converted to feudal.
+    + Reduce influence gain from every governor of the same house, from 1 to 0.2
   + Add random disaster events
 Counties in different terrains will encounter different natural disasters, such as floods, fires, earthquakes, and droughts.
 As a lord, you must show enough responsibility to win the respect of your subjects.
   + Factions and Civil War